exercism/v3/languages/rust/reference/exercise-concepts/leap.md

 # Concepts of Leap

-I prefer the first example solution because its terseness follows what I've seen of idiosyncratic Rust.
+I prefer the first example solution because its terseness follows what I've seen of idiomatic Rust.
 It also avoids the closure concept addition in the canonical solution.

 ## Extracted concepts